wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     List<IncidentBean> theList = service.GetAllIncidents();
     ```

-    You will also have to make sure the IncidentService is imported
-    for the class.
+    These changes will ensure that the IncidentAPI is called via the service, rather than directly.
+This is required to make Spring caching annotations work properly.

 1. We need to change the `IncidentController.java` class to use the IncidentService
    object also.
 Add these lines inside the class definition: